ROvACC/training-docs/docs/source/career.rst

 *******************
 * Any S2 member needs to complete at least 75 hours of VATSIM controlling during a period of one month in order to request to move to the S3 training phase

-  * The student needs to control the TWR positions for the major airport and all other non-procedural TWR positions
+  * The student needs to control the TWR positions for the major airport and all other non-procedural TWR positions in LRBB FIR

 * The student needs to successfully pass the S3 ATSIMTEST theoretical exam in order to begin practical training